 Change of rotation speed: Explaining angular momentum can be very difficult as it's very unintuitive (the entire reason this experiment is fun, that and the spinning) but there are some simple approximations you can make by just assuming children are point masses in a vacuum, but don't tell them that.

 If you ignore the mass of the children, but not of the bags of rice, then by conservation of angular momentum you would expect the rice bags to move with constant velocity (for a point mass m at distance from axis r and angular speed w, velocity v = rw and angular momentum L= mr2w is conserved, therefore v is conserved).
 You can show them, by spinning around on foot with the masses in your hands, one arm outstretched the other bent, that the mass on the outside is moving further in the same amount of time, thus must be going faster.
+Alternatively use the streamer sticks to show that air is passing the sticks faster when held out at arm's length compared to close in.

 But we know that masses should not change speed (can explain via some rudimentary newtons first law, rather than angular momentum), therefore the only way to conserve linear speed is to change angular speed, and speed up or slow down the chair.